flashbots/dealer-smart-contract/README.md

 # Dealer smart contract

-This repository contains "Dealer" smart contract and test cases.
+This repository contains a smart contract called "Dealer" with some test cases.
 Read description and purposes [here](https://www.notion.so/flashbots/New-trends-in-decentralized-exchange-applications-exploring-the-design-space-1674e673732943769c693179d356a23c).

 ## Install and run instructions